inakiabt/walkie-talkie/README.md

       }
     }

-Then run the following command using npm...
+Then run the following command using npm

-    npm install
+    npm install && npm install mocha -g

-OR, if you just want to start playing with the library run...
+OR, if you just want to start playing with the library run

     npm install node-intercom

 ## API Overview

     var settings = {